 The diagrams attached as Appendix 6-2 provides an overview and timeline of the Definitive Interconnection Study Process, including the Phases and milestones associated with the Definitive Interconnection System Impact Study.

 The DISIS Cluster shall consist of all eligible Interconnection Requests that have (i) executed a DISIS Agreement pursuant to Section 10.6; (ii) provided initial security equal to 1 times the Section 4.1.2 study deposit amount to enter the DISIS in the form of an irrevocable letter of credit or cash; and (iii) provided evidence satisfactory to the Transmission Provider of either an initial Readiness Milestone (“M1”), as described in Section 10.11.1, or additional security in the form of an irrevocable letter of credit or cash in lieu of the M1 Readiness Milestone equal to one times the study deposit required in Section 10.11.6 before the close of the Customer Engagement Window pursuant to Section 10.1.
 The Transmission Provider shall use Reasonable Efforts to complete the first phase (Phase 1) consisting of a power flow and voltage analysis within ninety (90) Calendar Days.
 The Phase 1 Report shall identify the Transmission Provider’s Interconnection Facilities and Transmission Provider’s Network Upgrades that are expected to be required as a result of the Interconnection Request(s) and a non-binding good-faith indicative level estimate of cost responsibility and a non-binding good-faith estimated time to construct.
-After issuing the Phase 1 Report, the Transmission Provider shall hold a second thirty (30) Ccalendar Dday Customer Engagement Window and will host an open stakeholder meeting (“Phase 1 Report Meeting”)and identified Affected System Operators within ten (10) Business Days of publishing the DISIS Phase 1 results on the Transmission Provider’s OASIS site.
+After issuing the Phase 1 Report, the Transmission Provider shall hold a second thirty (30) Calendar Day Customer Engagement Window and will host an open meeting (“Phase 1 Report Meeting”) with Interconnection Customer(s) and identified Affected System Operators within ten (10) Business Days of publishing the DISIS Phase 1 results on the Transmission Provider’s OASIS site.

-Where the Transmission Provider determines through the initial Phase 1 study that a proposed distribution-level Interconnection Customer will not cause or contribute to the need for Network Upgrades, the UtilityTransmission Provider shall notify the Interconnection Customer in writing during the post-Phase 1 Customer Engagement Window that the Transmission ProviderUtility shall complete an individual Distribution-level System Impact Study for the proposed Generating Facility within 50 business days.
+Where the Transmission Provider determines through the initial Phase 1 study that a proposed distribution-level Interconnection Customer will not cause or contribute to the need for Network Upgrades, the Transmission Provider shall notify the Interconnection Customer in writing during the post-Phase 1 Customer Engagement Window that the Transmission Provider shall complete an individual Distribution-level System Impact Study for the proposed Generating Facility within 50 business days.
 Upon issuance of the individual Distribution-level System Impact Study Report, the Interconnection Customer would then proceed immediately to the Section 11 Facilities Study process.
 Interconnection Customers that are studied for distribution level impacts only must continue to meet all Readiness Milestone requirements (or provide security in lieu of the Readiness Milestone) to proceed to Facilities Study under Section 11.

 Within twenty (20) Calendar Days of the Phase 1 Report Meeting, all Interconnection Customers proceeding in the DISIS to Phase 2 are required to satisfy the requirements of Readiness Milestone 2 (“M2”).
 Interconnection Customers that do not provide the Readiness Milestone (or provide additional security in lieu of the Readiness Milestone described in Section 10.11.6) by the required date shall be deemed withdrawn from the Queue and subject to a Withdrawal Penalty pursuant to Section 4.7.1.